 We can work closely with you to develop this project and apply for the appropriate funding.

 You can fund a PhD student for four years to work on a mutually agreed specific research topic providing full time engagement and detailed results.
+This can be facilitated via our CDT in Compound Semiconductor Manufacturing.

 This project will also benefit from supervision by a member of academic staff from either the School of Physics and Astronomy or the School of Engineering.
 Students will already have a degree and can be selected from anywhere in the world based upon the needs of the project.